 Remove Odor From Sweater Without Washing

 Before storing your favorite sweater, it’s the best time to kill the odor.
-Vodka will help to eliminate stale odors in old sweaters.
+Vodka will help to make clothes smell good by eliminating stale odors in old sweaters.

 Simply pour a little into a spray bottle and lightly spray over your sweater, try a couple times to test it out at first.
 Finally, hang the sweater to dry in a well-ventilated area.